department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/files.md

 **When a user doesn’t upload a required document:**

-Say ‘Please upload a file’’
+Say ‘Please upload a file.’

 **When there needs to be at least one required document:**

-Say ‘Please upload at least one file’
+Say ‘Please upload at least one file.’

 **Live application examples:**